 Give to the Generation OM Endowed Scholarship

-The goal of the Generation OM Fellowship is to both support the educational aspirations of Hindu American youth and to uphold the value of service to the community and society.
+The goal of the Generation OM Scholarship is to both support the educational aspirations of students and to uphold the value of service to the community and society.
 Just as leaders in our community have come together to support our youth, we hope to reward youth who live the values of service and encourage them to continue to give back as they graduate high school and move to the next stage in their lives.
-Students must live in Seminole, Orange or Osceola county and identify as Hindu.
+To be eligible for the scholarship students must live in Seminole, Orange or Osceola County.
+They must also be in a degree or certification seeking program with a focus on Information Technology, Nursing, Business, Hospitality, and Education.
+Applicants must demonstrate a commitment to obtain their degree/certification and how they plan to use it to make positive impact in the community by writing an essay.
 Once selected, a student may continue to receive Generation OM scholarships during their duration of study at Seminole State College of Florida.
-To maintain eligibility, students must maintain a 3.0 or higher GPA, perform 40 hours of approved volunteer service, submit one article for possible inclusion in the Generation OM newsletter and attend the annual fellowship banquet.
+To maintain eligibility, students must maintain a 3.0 or higher GPA.

 Success Stories